 - How Long to Soak Chia Seeds Before Eating

-- Do You Soak Chia Seeds in Hot or Cold Water?
+- How Long to Soak Chia Seeds in Milk?

 - How Much Chia Seeds Should You Eat a Day?